mxngyao/ML-Project/README.md

 # MLF-Project
- Writing a Script to construct and test a ML (Machine Learning) model for the scenario.
+ Writing a Script to construct and test ML models (Supervised Learning) for the scenario.

  *P.S Theres a guide i wrote when i did the project you can use it if you are a student or someone doing a similar project to mine :)*